ps-bond/seeedStudio_epaperHA/README.md

 Would have forked it, but couldn't see it on Seeedstudio's repos.

+## Done:

+Fixed issue with array out-of-bounds access displaying wrong data for day (used strftime instead).

+Reduced font sizes for sensor data & date data; moved date to avoid overlap with dividing line.

-To do:
+## To do:

-Ensure that units are selected automatically (their version was fixed on F & mmHg; this now uses C & mbar)
+Ensure that units are selected automatically (their version was fixed on F & mmHg; this currently uses C & mbar)

 Ensure that date format is selected automatically

-Change font size for date display so that "Wednesday" does not overlap centre dividing line (Same for "September", need to test other months too)

 Add a battery monitor

+Extend to add bin display using https://github.com/mampfes/hacs_waste_collection_schedule

+Modify to use Google calendar (define in secrets.yaml?)